News

 Truth: Weight loss cannot cure lipedema, but it can reduce symptoms and improve quality of life.

-From the ILA Co-Presidents
+From the ILA President

 “We stand for providing evidence-based information to support healthcare professionals and women with lipedema in achieving the best possible diagnosis and treatment.